Kesha: 2023–present: Gag Order, lawsuit settlement and Period

-On an Instagram Livestream in February 2023, Kesha previewed a 30 second snippet of a new song.
+On an Instagram Livestream in February 2023, Kesha previewed a 30-second snippet of a new song.
 On her 36th birthday, the singer wiped her Instagram feed, and updated her profile picture to her new logo.
-In a second livestream, she revealed four new song titles: "Living in My Head", "Fine Line", "The Drama", and "Eat the Acid", the latter two she shared snippets of.
+In a second livestream, she revealed four new song titles: "Living in My Head", "Fine Line", "The Drama", and "Eat the Acid", and shared snippets of the latter two.